 After reaching millions of young people over the years, Stephanie was ready for a new challenge and joined Amani Institute in October 2019 as Monitoring & Evaluation Manager.
-Since October 2020, she is the Global Program Manager.
+She is now Global Program Director.

-Stephanie holds a Bachelor’s degree in physiotherapy, a Master’s in Public Health and is currently enrolled as a PhD candidate in Public Health and Family Medicine at the University of Cape Town.
-Her research focusses on marginalised people, improving health access and provider attitudes.
-She is also an Amani Institute’s Fellow, since she joined the Social Innovation Management program in Kenya, in 2015 (class 4).
+Stephanie holds a Bachelor's degree in physiotherapy, a Master's in Public Health and a PhD in Public Health and Family Medicine from the University of Cape Town.
+Her research focussed on marginalized people, improving health access and provider attitudes.
+She is also an Amani Institute Fellow, since she joined the Social Innovation Management program in Kenya, in 2015 (class 4).

-Stephanie loves travelling, camping and cooking.
+Stephanie loves traveling, camping and cooking.
 She is teaching herself how to play the ukulele, loves true crime comedy podcasts and is a decent shot with her bow and arrows.